Discover my current regimen (since August 2015) more info

 Navigating Seborrheic Dermatitis: Foods to Avoid

-Seborrheic dermatitis is a common chronic inflammatory skin condition that causes flaking, scaling, redness, and itching.
-It primarily affects sebum-rich areas like the scalp, face, chest, back and groin creases [1].
+Seborrheic dermatitis is a widespread, persistent inflammatory skin condition characterized by flaking, scaling, redness, and itching.
+It commonly affects areas rich in sebum like the scalp, face, chest, back, and groin creases [1].

-• Skin Barrier Disruption: Those with seborrheic dermatitis show abnormalities in skin barrier proteins and increased water loss, allowing irritants easier access [3].
+• Compromised Skin Barrier: Individuals with seborrheic dermatitis often exhibit irregularities in skin barrier proteins and increased water loss.
+This weakened barrier makes the skin more susceptible to irritants [3].

-• Immune Dysfunction: Genetic studies reveal variations in genes governing immunity and skin barrier function [1].
+• Immune System Factors: Genetic studies have identified variations in genes related to immune function and skin barrier integrity in people with seborrheic dermatitis [1].

-• Sebum Changes: Alterations in sebum amount and composition establish favorable conditions for yeast overgrowth and inflammation [4].
+• Sebum Composition Changes: Alterations in the amount and makeup of sebum (skin oil) can create an environment that favors yeast overgrowth and inflammation [4].

 [IMG: Graphic depicting the interplay of these factors]